 - Based on what you know, how would you predict that the judge would rule on it?

 - What are your fees per hour and how much of a retainer do you require upfront?

 The biggest mistake you could make is handling your own case.
 The Family Court is full of hidden dangers and is not the place to experiment.
 Action in court is fast and furious, and the stakes are high.
 Court orders have long-term serious consequences and can turn lives upside down if not handled correctly.

 When you are angry at your spouse, you want to fight about everything.
 But, if you pay your lawyer $5,000 in fees just to get an extra $50 per month in child support, is it worth it?
 If your child is 2 years old, yes.
 If your child is 17, the answer is no. You have to keep the big picture in mind at all times.
 Know what really matters and focus on getting that.
 Otherwise, you may not get what you want and could end up with a gigantic legal bill.

 Contact Our Leading Massachusetts Divorce Lawyers

 Miller Law Group, P.C. represents a vast range of clients locally, nationally, and internationally who are involved in Massachusetts divorce and family law matters.
 Our reputation has earned us the respect of judges and opposing counsel alike.
 Our attorneys are constantly in court, using these opportunities to continually hone our trial skills.
-Even when we’re not in court, we’re preparing for the courtroom experience by practicing in our own mock courtroom, keeping us a step ahead of other firms.
+Even when we’re not in court, we’re preparing for the courtroom experience, keeping us a step ahead of other firms.
 We’ve likely tried a case just like yours before!

 For a free, no-obligation consultation to review your divorce matter, call Miller Law Group, P.C. at (508) 502-7002 or contact us online for an appointment by phone or to meet at any of our offices.